USAT Buford: Voyage

 We were prisoners, treated with military severity, and the Buford a leaky old tub repeatedly endangering our lives during the month's Odyssey...
 Long, long was the voyage, shameful the conditions we were forced to endure: crowded below deck, living in constant wetness and foul air, fed on the poorest rations.

 On the evening of 9 January 1920, she arrived at Kiel and was docked for repairs.
 "It was not known how long the vessel will remain there, but her ultimate destination was reported to be either Libau or Riga."

-The Buford reached Hanko, Finland at 4:25 pm on Friday, 16 January 1920.
+The Buford reached Hanko, Finland, at 4:25 pm on Friday, 16 January 1920.
 The prisoners were kept between decks until they were landed the next day, Saturday, 17 January 1920, at 2 pm.
-They were taken off the transport and marched between a cordon of American marines and Finnish White Guards to a special train that was to take them to Terijoki, Finland, about 2 mi from the frontier.
+They were taken off the transport and marched between a cordon of American Marines and Finnish White Guards to a special train that was to take them to Terijoki, Finland, about 2 mi from the frontier.
 The 249 "undesirable aliens" were placed, 30 to a car, in [unheated] box cars fitted up with plank benches, tables and beds.
 Each car contained seven boxes of army rations.
-The supplies include bully-beef, sugar and hard bread.
+The supplies include bully beef, sugar and hard bread.

 Finnish White Guards were stationed on each car platform.
 The party was to be completely isolated until it reached its destination.
-Once loaded, the train was then held overnight while rumors of the party being killed as they crossed the border caused a diplomatic flurry.
+Once loaded, the train was then held overnight, while rumors of the party being killed as they crossed the border caused a diplomatic flurry.

 The journey began the next day, 18 January, but the exiles were sidetracked at Viborg, Finland, remaining confined in their cars, while awaiting the British Prisoners' Relief Mission, which was to cross the Russian frontier at the same time.
 Delayed by storms, the Buford began her return voyage that same day.

 On 19 January, the trek continued to Terijoki.
 Once the deportees had arrived, and after trudging through a heavy snowstorm, a parlay was conducted under white flags of truce between Berkman, guarded by the Finns, and the Russians, out on the ice of the frozen Systerbak River, which separated the Finnish and Bolshevist lines.
-Things being settled, the "undesirables" then crossed over into Russia at 2 pm, Berkman and Goldman waiting until everyone else had safely crossed.
+Things being settled, the "undesirables" then crossed over into Russia at 2 pm, with Berkman and Goldman waiting until everyone else had safely crossed.
 All were enthusiastically received with cheers and a band playing the Russian national anthem.
 In the war-wrecked town of Bielo-Ostrov, which overlooked the stream, they boarded a waiting train which took them to Petrograd.

 Most of the press approved enthusiastically of the Buford experiment.
 The Cleveland Plain Dealer wrote: "It is hoped and expected that other vessels, larger, more commodious, carrying similar cargoes, will follow in her wake."